peque-studio/StoryBread/README.md

 ## TODO

-- [ ] Understand Frontend/Backend structure.
+- [ ] Understand the Frontend/Backend structure.
   e.g. how does the backend invoke the bundler for the frontend? etc.
 - [ ] Make this repo a monorepo with `backend`, `frontend` and `common` packages.
 - [ ] Put the git pre-commit hook somewhere so it works for everyone. (invokes Rome's formatter)